Ananya2894/EarthSathi/README.md

 Prompt :

-Build an AI-powered Portfolio Manager agent for banks that helps retail customers analyze their investment portfolios and receive ESG-based green investment recommendations.
+Build an AI-powered Portfolio Manager agent for banks that helps retail customers analyze their investment portfolios and receive ESG-Score Based investment recommendations.

 The system should be serverless and built using AWS services.